BIM2SIM/bim2sim/docs/source/concepts/tasks.md

 ## What are Tasks for?

-Tasks are a class based hold the main functionality of `bim2sim` methods.
-They are implemented in the [ITask](ITask) (Interactive Task) class.
-Every task should have a specific goal to reach, like the loading of a IFC file, the export of a simulation model or a graph network to analyze HVAC network topology.
+Tasks are a class based concept and hold the main functionality of `bim2sim` methods.
+They are implemented by inherting from the [ITask](ITask) (Interactive Task) class.
+Every task should have a specific goal to reach, like the loading of a IFC file, the export of a simulation model or the creation of a graph network to analyze the HVAC network topology.
 To keep the Tasks reusable and modular the goals of a task should not be too broad.

 ## How are Tasks managed?
+The Playground

 The tasks of a project run are managed by the [Playground](Playground) class.
 The Playground allows two ways to run tasks: